mozilla/mortar-layouts/README.md

 This is a UI library that is used in many of the [mortar](https://github.com/mozilla/mortar) templates.
 Mortar is a collection of templates that help developers get started writing web apps quickly, whether it's for Firefox OS or other platforms.

 It is powered by [backbone.js](http://backbonejs.org/) so that you can quickly use "models" to work with your app's data.
 Any changes to this data are propagated across the app automatically.
-It also uses [x-tags](https://github.com/mozilla/x-tag) to provide native HTML elements for your app, which is a polyfill for the new [Web Components](http://dvcs.w3.org/hg/webcomponents/raw-file/tip/explainer/index.html) standard.

 For now, this library is only usable with [require.js](http://requirejs.org/).
 In the future we will most likely make this optional.